KSDunne/yoga_flip/README.md

 #### A light purple color on the compare board background caused the accessibility score to drop in lighthouse due to contrast with text

 - During testing with lighthouse the accessibility score was initially 95, this was because the compare board contrast of colors between the background and text was failing for accessibility.
-This was fixed by adding a darker purple color to the background.
+This was fixed by adding a darker purple color to the background and increasing the font size.
 The accessibility score went up to 100 when the fix was implemented.

 #### Light purple color of compare board prior to fix